determinedguy/appunti/docs/miscellaneo/index.md

 You can access the materials [here](https://www.almaedizioni.it/en/minisiti/nuovo-espresso/).

+Professoressa sometimes uses the "Io e l'italiano" book by Le Monnier/Mondadori Education.

+You can check the details [here](https://www.mondadorieducation.it/risorse/media/sito_italianoperstranieri/catalogo/dettaglio/io-e-l-italiano.html) and [here, if you want to buy it too](https://www.mondadorieducation.it/catalogo/io-litaliano-0026989/).

 ## Risorse Esterne

 1. Benvenuti in Italia!
 Orientarsi con l'italiano - Politecnico di Milano & Università di Bologna